The Transient Cost of Learning in Queueing Systems: Warm-up model: single-queue multi-Server systems

 A non-anticipatory policy $\pi$ for the DM maps for every period $t$ the historical observations until $t$, i.e., $(A(\tau),S_{J(\tau)}(\tau))_{\tau < t}$, to a server $J(t) \in \set{K} \cup \{\perp\}$.
 We define $Q(t,\pi)$ as the queue length in period $t$ under policy $\pi$.
 The DM's goal is to select a non-anticipatory policy $\pi$ such that for any time horizon $T \geq 1$, the expected time-averaged queue length $\frac{1}{T}\sum_{t \leq T}\expect{Q(t,\pi)}$ is as small as possible.

-When service rates are known, the policy $\pi^{\star}$ selecting the server with the highest service rate $\mu^{\star}$ in every period (unless the queue is empty) minimizes the expected time-averaged queue length for any time horizon~\cite{KrishnasamySJS21,StahlbuhkSM21}.
-If $\lambda \geq \mu^*$, even under $\pi^{\star}$, the expected time-averaged queue length goes to infinity as the time horizon increases.
-We thus assume $\lambda < \mu^\star$, in which case, the system is \emph{stabilizable}, i.e., the expected time-averaged queue length under $\pi^\star$ is bounded by a constant over the entire time horizon.
-We next define the \emph{traffic slackness} of this system: \begin{definition} A single-queue multi-server system has a traffic slackness $\varepsilon \in (0,1]$ if $\lambda + \varepsilon \leq \mu^\star$. \end{definition} A larger traffic slackness implies that a system is easier to stabilize.
-It is known that the policy $\pi^\star$ obtains an expected time-averaged queue length of the order of $\frac{1}{\trafficslack}$~\cite{Srikant_Ying_2014}.
+If service rates are known, the policy $\pi^{\star}$ selecting the server with the highest service rate $\mu^{\star}$ in every period (unless the queue is empty) minimizes the expected time-averaged queue length for any time horizon $T$~\cite{KrishnasamySJS21,StahlbuhkSM21}.
+If $\lambda \geq \mu^*$, even under $\pi^{\star}$, the expected time-averaged queue length goes to infinity as $T$ increases.
+We thus assume $\lambda < \mu^\star$, in which case, the system is \emph{stabilizable}, i.e., the expected time-averaged queue length under $\pi^\star$ is bounded by a constant for any time horizon $T$.
+We next define the \emph{traffic slackness} of this system: \begin{definition} The traffic slackness of a single-queue multi-server system is defined by $\varepsilon = \mu^\star - \lambda$. \end{definition} A larger traffic slackness implies that a system is easier to stabilize.
+It is known that the policy $\pi^\star$ obtains an expected time-averaged queue length of the order of $\frac{1}{\trafficslack}$~\cite[section 3.4.2]{Srikant_Ying_2014}.